ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 ### 3.4 Testing

-For the testing purposes, we have created some testings such as, "Sign Up Testing", "Sign In Testing", "Forgot Pasword Testing", "Render Componant Testing", and so on.
+For the testing purposes, we have created some testings such as, "Sign Up Testing", "Sign In Testing", "Forgot Pasword Testing", "Render Component Testing", and so on.

    **Location : react-native/__tests__**